*See the Specs tab for additional, product-specific information.

-Filter Design These filters are manufactured to high-performance optical specifications and designed for durability.
-They are produced with multiple dielectric layers deposited on a high-precision, fused silica substrate.
+Filter Design Our filters are manufactured to high-performance optical specifications and designed for durability.
+They are produced via multiple dielectric layers deposited on a high-precision, fused silica substrate.
 The substrate is ground and polished to ensure that the highest possible image quality is maintained.
-These hard-coated optics produce filter layers that are more dense than those obtained from electron beam deposition techniques.
-The dense filter layers reduce water absorption and greatly enhance durability, stability, and performance of the filter.
+The resulting hard-coated optics consist of filter layers that are denser than those obtained from electron beam deposition techniques, and which reduce water absorption while greatly enhancing durability, stability, and performance of the filter.
 Each filter layer is monitored during growth to ensure minimal deviation from design specification thickness, ensuring overall high-quality filter performance.
-All filters conform to MIL-STD-810F and MIL-C-48497A environmental standards.

 Specification